General Anesthesia and Geriatric Patients

 patient-general-anesthesiaAt eighty four my mother is no longer living a high quality life.
 Over the last fifteen years a series of events, starting with a back surgery that did more harm than good, has led to a long slow slide towards a life split between bed and wheelchair.

-While I can point to a number of moments that led to her current state, today’s post is about general anesthesia and geriatric patients.
+While I can point to several moments that led to her current state, today’s post is about general anesthesia and geriatric patients.
 The first back surgery did not serve my mother well as I believe that the surgeon must have nicked a nerve because all of her abductor muscles atrophied within a year or two of that initial surgery.

-The transition to walker and electric scooter took a while longer but as of now my mother splits her time between a bed, wheelchair and electric scooter.
+The transition to a walker and electric scooter took a while longer, but as of now, my mother splits her time between a bed, wheelchair, and electric scooter.

-All of this backstory is leading towards her current state of being which was influenced in large part by a hip replacement surgery, and general anesthesia, she underwent three years ago.
+All of this backstory leads to her current state of being which was influenced in large part by a hip replacement surgery, and general anesthesia, she underwent three years ago.

 It isn’t that we shouldn’t trust doctors but we shouldn’t trust doctors blindly.
 Had I done my due diligence I don’t think my mother would have undergone the hip surgery in her eighties that required general anesthesia.
 In the end the surgery helped her pain but not her brain.

-Here are a few links to articles and studies on the subject of general anesthesia and the elederly:
+Here are a few links to articles and studies on the subject of general anesthesia and the elderly:

-How a general anaesthetic could harm your memory for life: Research finds that three quarters of older patients develop memory loss after surgery
+How a general anesthetic could harm your memory for life: Research finds that three quarters of older patients develop memory loss after surgery

 General Anesthesia Can Make The Elderly 15% More Likely To Develop Alzheimer’s Disease